tgranz/SparkAlerts/README.md

 ## Why SparkAlerts?

 - **Simple.** SparkAlerts requires little setup and integrates right in with your current environment.
+- **Stable.** SparkAlerts is actively maintained and supported by the community.
 - **Lightweight.** SparkAlerts runs on few files dependencies.
 - **Secure.** SparkAlerts was built with security in mind, using CORS and API keys by default.
 - **FOSS.** SparkAlerts is free to use for everyone and open source.
 If you would like to support SparkAlerts, you can donate [here](https://www.buymeacoffee.com/nimbusapps).